Fundamental Constructs in Programming Languages: Facets of Funcons

 \QUESTION{Does each funcon take a fixed number of arguments?} Not necessarily: a funcon signature can specify that an argument at some position is optional, or that it can be a sequence.
 Sequence arguments are often used to extend associative binary funcons to longer argument sequences.
 They are also used for funcons that correspond directly to conventional notation for (finite) lists and sets, e.g., $\NAME{list}(V_1,\dots,V_n)$ for $[V_1,\dots,V_n]$.

 \QUESTION{How do funcons represent data?} Data that programs process when executed is represented by funcon terms classified as values.
-Some funcons are value constructors: they are inert, and have no computational behaviour themselves.
-Values are classified as primitive values, composite values, or abstractions.
+Some funcons are value constructors: they are \textit{inert}, and have no computational behaviour themselves.
+Values are themselves classified as \textit{primitive values}, \textit{composite values}, or (procedural) \textit{abstractions}.

-Conceptually, primitive values are atomic, and not constructed from other values.
-Booleans, numbers, characters, and a null value are all classified as primitive.
-For large (or infinite) types of primitive values, however, it is infeasible to declare a separate constructor for each value.
-So in practice, funcons used to construct primitive values usually take other values as arguments.
+Conceptually, primitive values are atomic, and not regarded as constructed from other values.
+Booleans, unbounded integers, IEEE floats, \textsc{Unicode} characters, and a null value are all classified as primitive.
+Some of them have constant constructors; the rest are computed by built-in funcons.

 Composite values are constructed from finite sequences of argument values.
+Value constructors are injective: different argument value sequences give different composite values.
 The types of composite values include parametrised algebraic data types, with a generic representation.
-Various algebraic datatypes are defined, and new ones can be introduced.
+Various algebraic datatypes are predefined, and new ones can be introduced.
 Composite values include also built-in parametrised types of sets, maps, multi-sets, and graphs.

-Abstractions are values formed by a value constructor $\NAME{abstraction}(X)$ with an unevaluated argument~$X$.
-Values are called ground when they are constructed entirely from primitive and composite values, without abstractions.
+Abstractions are values formed by the value constructor $\NAME{abstraction}(X)$ with an \textit{unevaluated} argument~$X$.
+Values are called \textit{ground} when they are constructed entirely from primitive and composite values, without any abstraction values.